Ares-Developers/Ares-docs/ui-features/bitmapscreenshots.rst

 The screenshot function now generates timestamped filenames instead of sequential ones, to avoid progressively longer delays as the output directory gets full.

-.. index:: Screenshots saved as BMP files rather than PCX.

 .. versionadded:: 0.1